garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Defend Mage
+Category: Defend Mage, Defend Tendril

-Place a CHARGE on this spell.
+When cast: Place a CHARGE on this spell.

-When CHARGEd, you may sacrifice a TENDRIL to Defend 1.
+While charged: You may sacrifice one of your TENDRILs to Defend 1 or to prevent another TENDRILs from being removed.